viresh-ratnakar/exolve/README.md

 single-line sections, the "value" of the section is the text following the colon on the same line.

-The italicized sections, namely exolve-width, exolve-height, exolve-grid, exolve-across, and exolve-down, are required.
+The bolded sections, namely exolve-width, exolve-height, exolve-grid, exolve-across, and exolve-down, are required.
 The other sections are optional, but exolve-id, exolve-title, exolve-setter should probably be present in most puzzles.